h6ah4i/android-advancedrecyclerview/docs/swipeable.md

 # Tutorial

 ## Step 1.
-Make the adapter supports stable ID
+Make the adapter supports stable IDs

 **This step is very important.
-If adapter does not return stable & unique ID, that will cause some weird behaviors (wrong animations, NPE, etc...)**
+If adapter does not return stable & unique IDs, that will cause some weird behaviors (wrong animations, NPE, etc...)**

 ```java
 class MyAdapter extends RecyclerView.Adapter<MyAdapter.MyViewHolder> {